GoInterject/GoInterject.github.io/wGetStarted/L-Create-HideRowCol.md

 ###  **Hiding Rows**

-**Step 1:** With the report opened to the **CustomerAgingDetail** tab, type "Market" into the company name filter and pull the data using Ctrl+Shift+J rot he pull button.
+**Step 1:** With the report opened to the **CustomerAgingDetail** tab, type "Market" into the company name filter and pull the data using Ctrl+Shift+J or the pull button.
 Notice on row 61 that Great Lakes Market has an entry with zero value.
 Rows like this are what we'll hide using the ReportHideRowOrColumn function.

 ![](/images/L-Create-HideRowCol/PullMarket.png)